-Notes
+Notes:

-(1) As described in Note 5 to the Financial Statements, the 2016 Agreement to acquire the Company's initial four Canadian exploration properties (one has since lapsed) was entered into with C.J.
+- (1) The 2016 Agreement to acquire the Company's initial four Canadian exploration properties (one has since been dropped) was entered into with C.J.
 Greig Holdings Ltd., a company owned and controlled by a current director and officer of the Company, C.J.
 (Charlie) Greig.
 At the time of writing C.J.
-Greig Holdings Ltd. continues to hold three 0.5% NSRs, one for each of the Company's remaining three Canadian mineral properties, that resulted from the Agreement.
+Greig Holdings Ltd. continues to hold three 0.5% NSRs, one for each of the Company's remaining three original Canadian mineral properties, that resulted from the Agreement.
 C.J.
-Greig & Associates Ltd. continues to provide, under contract, the services of multiple geologists and geotechnicians to the Company.
+Greig & Associates Ltd. continues to provide, under contract, the services of multiple geologists and geotechnicians to the Company. - (2) On August 2, 2023 the Company entered into an option agreement with vendors Charles Greig and Alex Walcott for the right to acquire a 100% interest in the DEM gold-silver-copper property, located in central B.C.
+Under the terms of this agreement, during the quarter on August 2, 2023, a \$5,000 signing payment was made to the vendors, split equally between the two.
+In addition, shortly after period end, on October 11, 2023, a \$125,000 payment was made to the vendors upon drill start at the DEM prospect, also split equally between the two.